 3. Designing the Stakeholder Survey

-A baseline survey is performed when the project is being initiated i.e. at the beginning of the project but implementation.
-It helps prioritize between different objectives of an initiative and works as a benchmark to identify the success or failure of it.
+A baseline survey is performed when the project is being initiated, i.e., at the beginning of the project but implementation.
+It helps prioritize between different objectives of an initiative and works as a benchmark to identify the success or failure.

 - The counterfactual should be presented in the same questionnaire.
-Intervention-specific questions should be replaced with similar questions of a more general nature can help test for any influence of initiative.
+Intervention-specific questions should be replaced with similar questions of a more general nature that can help test for any initiative influence.